MounicaMannam/GVSU-CIS641-ProjTech/README.md

 * Choose the location to install the application into your computer and complete the process.
 * Once the process is completed there are no other fancy requirements to do just go to the application click on open application and start coding!

+* we referred this from this sitation [Reference link](https://www.geeksforgeeks.org/how-to-install-visual-studio-code-on-windows/)

 2.Microsoft SQL Server Management Studio
 ## Run Instructions
 * Install visual studio